Loading...

 Stay Hydrated

-Drink water before and during your meal.
-Staying hydrated can help with digestion and reduce the intensity of blood sugar spikes.
+Drink plenty of water before and during your meal, which can help with digestion and managing hunger.

 Mindful Eating